Dear Father Hood: got any labour tips for dads?

 Every medical professional you see in the run-up to delivery day bangs on about no two labours being the same, and they are right.
 The fact my baby had to be delivered via an emergency caesarean section doesn’t mean yours will.
 The fact a water birth proved pain-free for my mate’s wife doesn’t mean it won’t be agony for you or your partner.
 And the fact your pal managed to shove out a human being without any pain relief doesn’t mean you or your lady friend are going to be able to do the same.
 As a result, you should take every labour story you hear with a pinch of salt.

 Got that?
 Good.
-Now, without further ado, here are nine things I can remember from my wife’s labour.
+Now, without further ado, here are my best labour tips for dads/nine things I can remember from my wife’s labour.
 Read them, enjoy them, wince at some and laugh at others.
 But when you’re done make sure that none of them play too big a role in your pre-birth decision-making processes.

 It went on for ages